luketollefson/my-site/posts/2022-07-26-unison-elm-web-app.markdown

         with Log.default "Example Web App")
 ```

 In `serveWeb` we define our server's "`main`" function.
-This function will be ran with `run serveWeb` in UCM.
-At comment #1 we initalize the counter for our runtime.
-When _counter.ubin_ exists we set `initialState` to the value within it, otherwise our `initialState` will be `0`.
+This function will be run with `run serveWeb` in UCM.
+At comment #1 we initialize the counter for our runtime.
+When _counter.ubin_ exists we set `initialState` to the value within it, otherwise, our `initialState` will be `0`.
 At comment #2 we wrap our request handler `handleRequest` in code that saves our counter into durable storage after every request.
-In comment #3 we actually run the server function `run`.
+In comment #3 we run the server function `run`.

 ## The Request Handler `handleRequest`

 Broadly, a backend service will take in a request and emit back a response to a client.
-So we can think of our service as function from a request to a response, written as a type this is `SimpleHttpRequest ->{g} SimpleHttpResponse` where `{g}` allows us to tag any ability in the function.
+So we can think of our service as a function from a request to a response, written as a type this is `SimpleHttpRequest ->{g} SimpleHttpResponse` where `{g}` allows us to tag any ability in the function.
 In our case, `handleRequest` is our handler and it looks like this:

 ```haskell
 handleRequest : SimpleHttpRequest ->{Store Nat} SimpleHttpResponse